A Bridge Between Climate Science and Economics: OPTiMEM and the Heat Conjecture for Estimation of Social Cost of Greenhouse Gases: Methods and Results

 \subsection{Willingness to pay (WTP) in the USA}

-To address the criticism of Pindyck that IAMs are ad hoc, and the caveats of Manne which are discussed above in section \S1\ref{sect:DICE_MERGE_WTP}, we took a bottom-up approach to the concept of willingness to pay, replacing Manne et al \cite{manne1995merge,manne2005merge} who used 2\% of 1995's GDP as the willingness to pay value which was adopted by DICE.
+To address the criticism of Pindyck that IAMs are ad hoc, and the caveats of Manne which are discussed above in section \S\ref{sect:DICE_MERGE_WTP}, we took a bottom-up approach to the concept of willingness to pay, replacing Manne et al \cite{manne1995merge,manne2005merge} who used 2\% of 1995's GDP as the willingness to pay value which was adopted by DICE.
 This 2\% of GDP value was the environmental spending budget in the USA for 1995, and Manne expressed serious caveats in his paper.
-This WTP value implicitly claims that the true willingness to pay for a climate crisis that could potentially derail human civilisation should be just 2\% of GDP. (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S8.8) We do not believe this is a reasonable assumption.

-We concluded that what matters is the demonstrated willingness of government to pay for crises that threatened stability and continuation of a nation.
-If requirement to pay is above any capacity, then the situation is truly dire.
-Thus, we chose records of US Federal government willingness to pay in serious national emergencies as being more appropriate.
+Dietz interprets Manne, graphing results with sigmoid curves stating a WTP high of 5.1\% to avoid +4°C, and just 2\% of GDP to avoid +2.5$\degree$C of warming \cite[p.44, fig 9]{dietz2021supplement}. (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S8.8).